 "Regular exercise and a healthy diet have been proven to increase testosterone levels and boost sperm quality, so I always encourage my patients to maintain a healthy lifestyle and weight as best they can."

 Of course, the healthiest way to lose weight is to increase the amount of physical activity you do and ensure you're eating a balanced diet.
-And, as it turns out, your food choices also play an important role in semen quality.
+And, as it turns out, your food choices also play an important role in sperm count and sperm quality.

-A recent review found that men who followed a Mediterranean diet - associated with vegetables, omega-3 fatty acids (oily fish are an excellent source), antioxidants and low in saturated fat - were more likely to have good-quality sperm.
+A recent review found that men who followed a Mediterranean diet - associated with vegetables, omega-3 fatty acids (oily fish are an excellent source), antioxidants and low in saturated fat - were more likely to have good-quality sperm and a higher sperm count.
 While another trial discovered a more 'western-style' diet of processed meat, high-sugar foods and lots of caffeine was associated with poor sperm quality.

 Cannabis may be experiencing a bit of a moment right now in relation to some, very specific, medical conditions.
-But that doesn't mean smoking weed is good for you.
+But that doesn't mean smoking weed is good for increasing your sperm concentration.
 And in fact, regular, recreational use of marijuana can have a big effect on your sperm count, according to the research.
-In a trial of more than 1,200 healthy young men, scientists found a link between regular marijuana use (more than once a week) and reduced semen quality.
+In a trial of more than 1,200 healthy young men, scientists found a link between regular marijuana use (more than once a week) and lower sperm count and sperm quality.

 The outcome is even worse if you're a regular cocaine user.

-"Long-term cocaine consumers have a lower concentration of sperm with decreased mobility, as well as a larger fraction of sperm with abnormal morphology," says Garcia.
+"Long-term cocaine consumers have a lower sperm count with decreased mobility, as well as a larger fraction of sperm with abnormal morphology," says Garcia.

 If you think you might need help for drug addiction, make an appointment with your GP who will be able to help.
 You can also approach your local drug treatment service in the UK, by visiting the Frank website.